 So you’re ready to “level up” your business and grow your team with a new virtual assistant.
+Congratulations!

-Onshore Versus Offshore Virtual Assistants
+Onshore versus Offshore Virtual Assistants

 Keep in mind that there is no “right” answer when it comes to deciding between onshore and offshore virtual assistants.
 You ultimately have to do what’s best for you and your business.

-When Saving Money Is a Critical
+When Saving Money Is Critical

-If you chose to hire a full-time, offshore VA, instead of a part-time, onshore VA, more work is taken off your plate.
-You then have more time to focus on your genius zone, making it easier to grow your business and to grow it faster.
+If you chose to hire a full-time, offshore virtual assistant, instead of a part-time, onshore VA, more work is taken off your plate.
+You then have more time to focus on your genius zone, making it easier to grow your small business and to grow it faster.

 Myths about the Lower Cost of Hiring an Offshore Virtual Assistant

 In another post, we addressed some common myths about offshore outsourcing.
 But this is a great time to interrupt our list to consider a couple more.

 The amount you can save by hiring offshore almost sounds like “cheating,” doesn’t it?
 It might seem unfair--or even exploitative--to pay someone 60-70% less than the going rate in your country’s market.